Atlantic North Airlines

-Atlantic North Airlines was a Vermont-based commuter carrier linking several cities in New England and New Jersey.
+Atlantic North Airlines was a Vermont-based commuter carrier linking several cities in New England and New Jersey; the airline existed from March to August 1993.

 History

-Atlantic North was formed through the acquisition of SkyMaster Air Taxi of Laconia, New Hampshire in March 1993.
+Atlantic North was formed through the acquisition of SkyMaster Air Taxi of Laconia, New Hampshire, in March 1993.
+Howard Dean, then governor of Vermont, cut the ribbon at the airlirline's grand opening at Rutland State Airport.
+The company's four owners were Stephen Cotter, David Mosher, Michael Mole, and Mark Logan.

 SkyMaster was itself formed in the mid-1980s and operated charter and air taxi services.
 Its initial route linked Laconia with Boston.
-Eventually SkyMaster would serve cities in New Hampshire, Vermont, Massachusetts, and New Jersey.
+Eventually SkyMaster served cities in New Hampshire, Vermont, Massachusetts, and New Jersey.

-The carrier's operations were short-lived and Atlantic North ceased all flights in August 1993.
+The carrier's operations were short-lived and Atlantic North ceased all flights in August 1993, and filed for bankruptcy in September 1993.